-We want to help people create vibrant local places in Hull, Manchester and Lewisham
+We want to help people create vibrant local places across the UK

 NXDFFF has been going since 2012.
 We like to start and end our festival with a party – a music related film followed by DJ’s.
 The festival is also top and tailed by open-air bike powered screenings – one in New Cross and one in Deptford.
 In between anything goes - there are documentaries, short films, mainstream family favourites, nostalgic matinees and low-budget independent shorts.
 The festival is run entirely by volunteers made up of local residents, students and community groups.
 Every year the festival welcomes new contributors with great ideas for new film events and venues across New Cross and Deptford.
 We like to team up with a variety of businesses and community organisations to keep things fresh.
 We usually have about 30 people organizing and curating individual events with the help and guidance of a core festival team.

 Why it's a great idea:

 Everybody loves film!
 Free films are a great way to engage the community.
 Over the last four years the festival has increased its audience year on year and made connections and nurtured partnerships with many local organisations, businesses and individuals.
 The NXDFFF now has a certain amount of name recognition locally and is increasingly a valued annual event on the New Cross and Deptford cultural calendar.
 The NXDFFF core group encourages volunteers to take on various tasks and learn new skills in event organisation, media communication, technical set up, print design and copy writing etc. The festival continues to grow and this year we aim to create more opportunities for people in our diverse community to come together through a shared love of cinema.